© 2023 CyberNews- Latest tech news,

 To restore your iPhone or iPad, follow the steps below:

-4. Tap on Erase All Content and Settings.
-Be careful to not create a new iCloud backup. iphone erase all content and settings tab
+3. Tap on Erase All Content and Settings.
+Be careful to not create a new iCloud backup.
+Select Erase iPhone how to remove malware from iphone4

-6. When your device is finished erasing, choose to Restore from iCloud Backup.
-Plug your device in, and let it do the restoring.
+4. When your device is finished erasing, choose to Restore from iCloud Backup.
+Plug your device in, and let it do the restoring

-Getting reliable antivirus software, like our top-rated TotalAV, is one of the best ways to clean your iPhone from viruses or malware.
-This antivirus has real-time protection to catch all threats, as well as excellent malware detection rates, and other useful security features.
+Getting reliable antivirus software, like top-rated TotalAV, is one of the best ways to clean your iPhone from malware.
+TotalAV offers real-time protection, excellent malware detection, and an ad blocker to prevent malicious pop-ups and trackers from targeting your device.

-How to tell if my iPhone has a virus?
+How to check if an iPhone or iPad has malware?

 Generally, you’ll probably be able to tell if your iPhone is infected or not.
 However, if you’re not completely sure, it’s always a good idea to check.